In which the author explores what kinds of ‘poor craftsmanship’ can be gotten away with when developing dialogue boxes.

 I never found myself criticising a dialogue box for being too large on the screen.
 That’s despite the low resolution of Final Fantasy VII, which makes some of the boxes very large.

-Interestingly, not only did it not matter how big dialogue boxes are, but after looking carefully, I noticed that very often the dialogue boxes are inexplicably larger than they need to be.
+Interestingly, not only did I not mind how big dialogue boxes are, but it took me a long time before I noticed that very often the dialogue boxes are inexplicably larger than they need to be.

-I have a few theories on why this happens, (none of which are important), but the lesson to learn is that this dialogue box could be half the size and it doesn’t matter.
+I have a few theories on why this happens, (none of which are important), but the lesson to learn is that even though this dialogue box should be half the size, it doesn’t matter.

 Is it really poor craftsmanship then?

-If it is not so poor that the player gives out about it, then it’s not ‘Poor Craftsmanship’.
+If it is not so poor that the player gives out about it, I’d argue it’s not poor craftsmanship.
 At the very worst, it might be considered cutting corners.
-Evidently, after 11 years in the industry, Square-Enix learned which corners they can get away with cutting.
+But that’s fine; after 11 years in the industry, Square-Enix learned which corners they can get away with cutting.